Starting out as a Freelance Illustrator – Part 1

-Recently I’ve been asked a few times about how I started out as an illustrator & how I set up my business.
-It must be a sign of the times, either that or a sign my friends children are starting to get to a working age and have career choices to make.
+Recently I’ve been asked a few times about how I started working as a freelance illustrator.
+So I decided to write this post to help anyone asking the same questions.
 Below is by no means an exhaustive list.
-It’s based on what I experienced in the years I’ve been working for myself and it’s what I wish I’d known/thought of when I first set out on my own.
-If you’re considering setting up independently I hope you find this helpful.
+It’s based on what I experienced in the years I’ve been working for myself and it’s what I wish I’d known when I first started out.
+If you’re considering starting your own freelance illustration business I hope you find this helpful.

-A friend once expressed surprise that I didn’t ‘just work on a laptop in the dining room’ this article hopefully dispels some of that way of thinking.
+A friend once expressed surprise that I didn’t ‘just work on a laptop in the dining room’.
+I hope this post dispels some of that way of thinking.

 Somewhere to Work

-You will need an actual physical place to work and store all your work related paraphernalia, whatever that might be.
-These 2 places don’t have to be next to each other but you will need them both.
+You will need an actual physical place to work and store all your work related paraphernalia.
+These two places don’t have to be next to each other but you will need them both.

-If you don’t have the luxury of your own office room is there a section of a room/entrance hall that can become a dedicated space for your desk? – Ideally one away from grabby little children’s hands – although with 3 children of my own I appreciate this is easier said than done.
+If you don’t have the luxury of your own office is there a section of a room/entrance hall that can become a dedicated space for your desk? – Ideally one away from the grabby little hands of children – although with 3 children of my own I appreciate this is easier said than done.

 - Archive work & commissions.